Skip to main content

 Southern Serbia

-Oriental-influenced cuisine preserving Ottoman heritage.
-Leskovac famous for exceptional barbecue (roštilj).
-Niš preserves Eastern and Serbian traditions with twisted pies, smoked ribs, and baked liver.
+Cooking that still carries its Ottoman heritage.
+Leskovac is the barbecue (roštilj) capital, while Niš holds onto a mix of Eastern and Serbian traditions through its twisted pies, smoked ribs, and baked liver.

 Signature Dishes: